Todd D. Voeks, 68, of Sister Bay, passed away peacefully at home surrounded by his family after battling cancer.

 Casperson Funeral Home & Cremation Services of Sister Bay is assisting the Voeks family.
 Expressions of sympathy, memories, and photos of Todd may be shared with his family through his tribute page at www.caspersonfuneralhome.com.

-To send flowers to Todd's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Todd Daniel Voeks, please visit our floral store.